drmoisan/quicken_helper/docs/code-change.instructions.md

 ---
 applyTo: "**"
 ---
-# AGENT CODE CHANGE POLICY:
+# Agent Code Change Policy:

 Please adhere to the following policy every time you make **any change** to code.
 This includes but is not limited to adding, removing, or changing any code, modules, packages, tests or their components.

 ## Before making changes

 * [ ] Clarify the objective.
 Begin reasoning from clearly stated assumptions or axioms.
 * [ ] Review [unit-test-policy.md](../docs/unit-test-policy.md), [developer-tooling](../docs/developer-tooling.md), and [README.md](../docs/README.md)
 * [ ] Read existing change documentation (e.g., [code-remediation-phase-0-4](../docs/code-remediation-phase-0-4.md), and [code-remediation-phase-5.12](../docs/code-remediation-phase-5-12.md))